sheree/thesis/intro.md

 ##Why study Antarctic microbial ecosystems?
 The Antarctica is a "cold desert" defined by constant low temperatures, little precipitation and long polar light cycles where only specially adapted organisms can survive.
 Life is concentrated on the few ice-free coastal oases where liquid water is present in hundreds of lakes and ponds.
-These include the Vestfold Hills, Bunger Hills, Larsemann Hills, Syowa Bay and McMurdo Dry Valleys in East Antarctica, the West Antarctic Peninsula and the sub-antarctic islands.
+These include the Vestfold Hills, Bunger Hills, Larsemann Hills, Syowa Oasis, Schirmacher Oasis, Grearson Hills and McMurdo Dry Valleys in East Antarctica, the West Antarctic Peninsula and the sub-antarctic islands.
 Lake biota is dominated by microbial life where metazoans are rare or absent.
 Antarctic lakes span a wide range of physical and chemical properties from freshwater to hypersaline, ice-covered to permanently melted and stratified or mixed.
 Most lakes are largely isolated due to long periods of ice-cover and only receive intermittent external inputs from precipitation, glacial melt and in some cases marine incursion or animals.